September 30th, 2019

 I put the umbrella up and just walk.
 I listen to music and podcasts and entertain myself by taking funny selfies.
 On the side of the road, I find a pair of women’s underwear still on the sale hanger.
 I pick them up…a new treasured memento of this happy day.
 Maybe I will find a whole outfit to replace my tattered clothes?

 I see a figure approaching, like a mirage from the desert.
 It’s not Dahn but a new hiker.
 It’s Diesel, the Dutch hiker I was hoping to meet!
-We chat for awhile and I try to give her good water source info from my memory of the trail to the south, since she has given so much good info on Guthooks.
+We chat for awhile and I try to give her good water source info from my memory of the trail to the south, since she’s given so much good info on Guthooks.
 My info is outdated by about 4 months, unfortunately.

 I press on, coming to a water cache maintained by the Mumms, local residents of Grants.
 They also do the cache near Mt Taylor.
 I grab a few bottles and keep walking.
-Dahn then appears and I have another nice break.
+Dahn appears and I have another nice break.
 Good news, I’m going to get to see him again.
 He met another trail angel and she is going to pick him up at the end of the day so he can spend the night at Mac’s.
 I’m going to have people to celebrate my finish with, instead of being alone in a hotel room!

 A few hours later, Michelle the Trail Angel drives by on her way to pick up Dahn.
 She stops to see if I’m ok.
 After this last distraction, the miles fly by as I’m whisked along by the wind.
 I’m so glad I’m going northbound for this stretch because the wind is at my back.
 With my umbrella up, it feels like I’m sailing.
 After awhile I can see I-40.
 I start to contemplate where I should end this road walk.
 I decide to shoot for the interstate.
 When I’m less than a mile from it, Michelle comes by and I accept the offer of a ride back to town.
-I reason that it’s best if Dahn and I stick together, since we’re both going to the same place.
+I reason that it’s best if Dahn and I stick together, since we’re both going to Mac’s place.

 And just like that, I’m done walking.
 It’s close enough to town to call it good.
 Sure, I didn’t connect every single footstep but pretty damn close.
-Of course, I was done with the CDT hours ago when I stood on that lookout surveying my progress over the months.
+I was done with the CDT hours ago when I stood on that lookout surveying my progress over the months.
 I was done at the top of Mt Taylor the day before.
-I was even done when I parted from my hiking buddy at Ghost Ranch, since the trail hasn’t been the same without him.
+I was kind of even done when I parted from my hiking buddy at Ghost Ranch, since the trail hasn’t been the same without him.
 It’s been a trail full of uncertain beginnings and endings.
 But it was never about the start and end points, it was always about the story in-between.
 Life’s a journey, not a destination.

 So I end the day over pizza and beer with a new-found friend, Mac, and an older friend that has had such a parallel journey to mine over the past few years.
 It seems fitting and I feel blessed to have it this way.
 I already miss the trail and of course I will miss my friends that I made along the way.
 But it’s time to move on.
 Onto another trail.
-I will be walking all the way back to the Mexican border but in Arizona…stay tuned.
+I’ll be walking all the way back to the Mexican border but in Arizona…stay tuned.